[additional video added, Sept. 13, 2013]

-See link for scorecard, Game 7!
+See link for unbelievably detailed scorecard, Game 7!
 Sandy Koufax (born "Sanford Braun") at the Met, Oct.
 14, 1965 at Sports Junkie Score Card

-The Video below was mined from a Korean site.
+The first video below was mined from a Korean site.
 It dishes a batter-by-batter capsule review of The Great Koufax' memorable 1-0 shutout win to clinch the series for L.A.
 The creator evidently wished to highlight every out recorded as a result of Koufax' strikeouts or fielders' putouts.
 The second, which is a fairly recent inclusion on MLB's You Tube Channel, is the full deal - with pregame, play-by-play, and post game interviews.
 Wild, wild stuff that's on the big time video site these days!

 [NOTE: video can be a slow download].